 to experience the combined talents of these two gifted

 artists in their exhibition entitled “Perspectives - The Real & The

 Imagined”.
-Both artists originally exhibited their pieces
+Both artists originally exhibited their pieces in solo and

 it necessary to bring their work to Grand Bahama to satisfy the growing